telerik/teststudio-docs/docs/getting-started/installation-and-activation.md

 ![Download](/img/getting-started/installation-and-activation/fig00.png)

 You can also download Test Studio from your telerik.com account.
-Once you have installed it, you can <a href="check-for-updates" target="_blank">check for updates automatically</a>, or download and install them manually:

 1. Navigate to <a href="http://www.telerik.com" target="_blank">Telerik.com</a> and login to your Telerik account.